ShijingWang9962/ShijingWang9962.github.io/index.md

 ## About Me

-I am a second-year Ph.D. student in Computer Science at <a href="https://bjtu.edu.cn/">Beijing Jiaotong University (BJTU), China</a>, under the supervision of Prof. Yaping Huang.
+I am a second-year Ph.D. student in Computer Science at <a href="https://en.bjtu.edu.cn/research_n/res_1/index.htm">Beijing Jiaotong University (BJTU)</a>, China, under the supervision of <a href="https://faculty.bjtu.edu.cn/6124/">Prof. Yaping Huang</a>.

 My research interests span a wide range of fields within machine learning and computer vision, with a focus on areas related to human gaze, including gaze estimation, gaze following, and scanpath prediction.
 I am dedicated to leveraging gaze as a cue to address real-world human-computer interaction problems.

 I enjoy participating in academic discussions and collaborations.
-Currently, I am seeking opportunities for joint Ph.D. supervision through the State-Sponsored Scholarship Program, which I believe will expand my international perspective and further enhance my ability to apply gaze-based techniques to human-computer interaction challenges.
+Currently, I am seeking opportunities for joint Ph.D. supervision through the State-Sponsored Scholarship Program from the China Scholarship Council, which I believe will broaden my international perspective and further enhance my ability to apply gaze-based techniques to human-computer interaction challenges.

 ## Research Interests